 Focus On Raid 10, What is it?

-By combining two storage levels, i.e., levels 1 (mirroring, i.e., duplication of data on multiple hard disks) and 0 (striping, subdivision into blocks), Raid 10 is created, and thus a technique is exploited that optimizes performance, allowing the PC to use multiple discs at the same time.
+By combining two storage levels, i.e., levels 1 (mirroring, i.e., duplication of data on multiple hard disks) and 0 (striping, subdivision into blocks), Raid 10 is created.
+Thus a technique is exploited that optimizes performance, allowing the PC to use multiple discs at the same time.
 It is a nested configuration, i.e., with the characteristics of two different RAIDs, in this case, RAID 0 and RAID 1.

+We hope that this tutorial helped you understand RAID and what are RAID controllers.
 There are many other types of RAID, but the ones we told you about are the most used, especially in the home or office.
-RAID is a technology that is of enormous importance in Network Attached Storage or NAS.
+RAID is a technology of enormous importance in Network Attached Storage or NAS.
 As a result, hard drive models for NAS have been produced that allow RAID connections at different levels.